zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

 ## Introduction

-In this lab, we will extend the application that we deployed in the VMWare SDDC in Lab 300 by integrating it with OCI services like File Storage Service and Load Balancer.
+In this lab, we will extend the application that we deployed in the VMWare SDDC in Lab 3 by integrating it with OCI services like the File Storage Service and Load Balancer.

 ## Objectives
-1. Setup a load balancer in front of your oscommerce application
+1. Setup a load balancer in front of your oscommerce application.
-2. Provide Network file system capabilities through File Storage Service through a file storage mount point.
+2. Provide network file system capabilities by using the File Storage Service through a file storage mount point.
 <!-- Enable REST end points for your application data using Oracle Integration Cloud -->

 ## Prerequsites